Chicken Farms for Sale by State

 Poultry farms generate revenue through multiple channels, including:

-4. Poultry By-Products & Additional Income: Successful poultry farms maximize profitability by selling by-products such as chicken manure as fertilizer, poultry litter for composting, hay production on unused farmland, renting out the land for cattle grazing.
+- Poultry By-Products & Additional Income: Successful poultry farms maximize profitability by selling by-products such as chicken manure as fertilizer, poultry litter for composting, hay production on unused farmland, and renting out the land for cattle grazing.

 Some poultry farms for sale listed here actually have extra revenue streams from hay sales, cattle leases, and farm tours.